EverlastEngineering/imac4-1-to-windows10x64/README.md

 For my Early iMac 2006 17" machine, I needed the *BootCamp4.0.4033.zip* file.
 When you try to get the Bootcamp support file from MacOS (10.6.8, in my case) it gives an error downloading it.
 That's because this URL is no longer valid: https://support.apple.com/kb/DL1630?locale=en_US

-You'll notice it goes to a CDN that tries to serve *BootCamp4.0.4033.zip* but fails, so I found a working copy and uploaded it here to this repo:
+You'll notice it goes to a CDN that tries to serve *BootCamp4.0.4033.zip* but fails, so I found a working copy and uploaded the needed files from it into the missing-bootcamp-drivers folder of this repo.

-*insert url here*
+A google for the file *BootCamp4.0.4033.zip* might help you find the same file I found, or you could bug apple to put the files back online.

 If you're doing this upgrade on a slightly different machine, these drivers might not be the right ones, in which case you'll have to find the best suited Bootcamp zip file for your machine.
 Another good candidate for a lot of machines is *BootCamp5.1.5621.zip*, which is still available from Apple directly: http://support.apple.com/downloads/DL1720/en_US/BootCamp5.1.5621.zip